 Step #2: Add up the percentages, trim your list, and repeat

 My initial list looked long, but I didn’t think it was too long.
 In the spirit of simplification and focus, I decided to combine some categories and eliminate others.

 Writing a blog and teaching a weekly yoga class went first.
 I also cut out volunteering at my kids' school (for just this year) to focus on volunteering with Family House, a cancer organization I care deeply about.
 Then, I combined some of the categories that overlap (like marketing and pitching for new business).

 Here’s my new list:

-Have a list your happy with?
+Have a list you're happy with?
 Great!
 Now it's time to get real about how much time you actually have for each area of your life.
 Mark each category with a percentage: what percent of your day/week/month do you devote to that category?
-Remember, unless you've figured out how to clone yourself, your total must add up to 100%.
-In my first version I scheduled 110% of myself 🙃 It can be helpful to visualize your breakdown as a pie chart to drive home the point that every category you add takes away from another.
+Remember, unless you've figured out how to clone yourself, your total must be 100%.
+In my first version, I scheduled 110% of myself 🙃 It can be helpful to visualize your breakdown as a pie chart to drive home the point that every category you add takes away from another.

 Step #3: Make sure each category has enough time to do it well